oliver-oloughlin/kvdex/README.md

 ## Models

 Collections are typed using models.
-Standard models can be defined using the `model()` or `asyncModel()` functions.
+Standard models can be defined using the `model()` function.
 Alternatively, any object that implements the Model type can be used as a model.
 Zod is therefore compatible, without being a dependency (see [zodModel()](#zodmodel) for additional support).
-The standard models uses type casting only, and do not validate any data when parsing.
-Async models can be useful for storing derived values or filling default values.
+The standard model uses type casting only, and does not validate any data when parsing.
+Assymetric models can be created by passing a transform function which maps from an input type to an output type.
+Assymetric models are useful for storing derived values or filling default values.
 It is up to the developer to choose the strategy that fits their use case the best.